marijnh/Eloquent-JavaScript/11_async.md

 In the `async` function, rejected promises are converted to exceptions by `await`.
-When an `async` function throws an exception, its promise is rejects.
+When an `async` function throws an exception, its promise is rejected.
 So that works.

 If you implemented the non-`async` function as outlined above, the way `then` works also automatically causes a failure to end up in the